Quick Answer

 Keep It Out of Direct Sunlight

-UV rays can dry and fade leather.
-Try placing your sofa away from windows or use blinds to protect it.
+UV rays can dry and fade leather over time.
+Try placing your sofa away from windows or use blinds and curtains to protect it during the brightest parts of the day.

 Avoid Harsh Cleaners

 Skip DIY solutions like vinegar or alcohol-based cleaners.
+These can strip leather’s protective oils.
 Always read labels and use only leather-safe products.

 Leather Hero Restorer for Couches and Furniture